DialogCC: An Automated Pipeline for Creating High-Quality Multi-Modal Dialogue Dataset: DialogCC

-In this section, we propose DialogCC, which is a large-scale multi-modal dialogue dataset.
-In order to construct DialogCC, we introduce an automatic pipeline, which consists of two steps: (1) source data filtering, (2) multi-modal dialogue filtering.
-Besides, we conduct a comprehensive analysis of our dataset with respect to scalability, diversity, and generalization by comparing two existing datasets, MMDD~\cite{lee2021constructing} and PhotoChat~\cite{zang2021photochat}.
+In this section, we propose DialogCC, a high-quality and diverse multi-modal social dialogue dataset.
+In order to construct DialogCC, we introduce an automatic pipeline, which consists of three steps: (1) \textit{collecting}, (2) \textit{aligning}, and (3) \textit{filtering}.
+Besides, we conduct a comprehensive analysis of our dataset with respect to quality and diversity by comparing three existing datasets, MMDD~\cite{lee2021constructing}, PhotoChat~\cite{zang2021photochat}, and MMDialog~\cite{feng2022mmdialog}.
+The overall pipeline is illustrated in Figure~\ref{main_fig:pipeline}.
+In the following part of this section, we provide details about our proposed pipeline.